Generic Compact Flash cards and Cisco

 Cisco typically lists Compact Flash memory cards at several hundred dollars a piece, even for sizes deemed obsolete by the current market.
 For example, compare around $300 for an official Cisco-branded Compact Flash card sporting a mere 64MB to $30 for a generic 8GB card.
 That's an obscene difference in price per MB.

 Fortunately, generic CF cards will work just as well in your routers as the ones with the Cisco sticker.
 Some people will argue that the Cisco sticker somehow offers better reliability, but these cards contain the exact same technology inside.
-I tested this theory while constructing a rather large lab, after securing fifteen 256MB STEC-brand CF cards for a whopping $7 each (currently sold on eBay in lots of 2, 5, and 10).
+I tested this theory while constructing a rather large lab, after securing fifteen 256MB STEC-brand CF cards for a whopping $7 each (currently sold on eBay in lots of 2, 5, or 10).

 STEC_CF_card.jpg